klis87/redux-requests/packages/redux-saga-requests/README.md

 Basically, you can use `requestsReducer`, which will handle requests related logic in a configurable way with any custom logic you need.

-However, it `requestsReducer` seems too magical for you, this is totally fine, you can write your reducers in a standard way too, but you might consider using `success`, `error` and `abort` helpers, which can add proper suffixes for you:
+However, if `requestsReducer` seems too magical for you, this is totally fine, you can write your reducers in a standard way too, but you might consider using `success`, `error` and `abort` helpers, which can add proper suffixes for you:
 ```javascript
 import { success, error } from 'redux-saga-requests';